flare-foundation/governance-proposals/FIP/FIP_12.md

 FDC rewards will be provided for voting on and attesting to requests, with providers being rewarded relative to their total active weight.
 Rewards for the FDC will come from two sources.
-The first of those is the network’s yearly inflation, previously used to reward data providers for their participation in the FTSO protocol.
+The first of those is the network's yearly inflation, previously used to reward data providers for their participation in the FTSO protocol.
 This will be modified in the following manner:

 | Protocol          		     | Proposed Inflationary Share    |